Switzerland has more than 450 unique kinds of cheese. Does it surprise that the Swiss embrace the stereotype of being cheesemongers?

 For a truly unique taste, try this exclusive Swiss beer fondue at home (recipe located at the bottom).

-The following restaurants are slam-dunks for trying Swiss cheese fondue:
+The following restaurants are slam-dunks for tasting Swiss cheese fondue:

 If you do not want to stink up your flat or if you are unsure about how to prepare it, visit these restaurants in Switzerland for cheese fondue: